 Clay Matthews has been married to wife Casey Noble since 2015.
 The couple were first reportedly spotted together at a hockey game in 2013.
 They kept their relationship private, but pics from their wedding released in 2015, provided by Total Packers.

 Noble was previously married to ex-husband Peter Sarantos in Salt Lake City, Utah in 2008, though the relationship didn’t last.
 Prior to marrying Noble, Matthews was in a relationship with fashion model Kristi Stalter.

 Noble and Matthews have two children together, baby boy William Clay Matthews IV, and daughter Madeline Joy Matthews.

-Noble, whom is eight years Matthews? senior, attended college at George Mason University before studying interior design at the Fashion Institute for Design and Merchandising in Los Angeles, California.
+Noble, who is eight years younger than Matthews, attended college at George Mason University before studying interior design at the Fashion Institute for Design and Merchandising in Los Angeles, California.

-During the offseason the couple reportedly live together in Calabasas, California, nearby to where the outside linebacker grew up.
+During the offseason the couple reportedly live together in Calabasas, California, near where the outside linebacker grew up.